-OUR OBJECTIVE Ensure a safe and accessible city for all.
-KEY FUNCTIONS Public amenity management Ensure compliance with all permits issued, while reviewing the policy and procedures and ensuring the appropriate training is provided for staff uniformity.
+Our objective To ensure a safe and accessible city for all.
+Key Functions Public amenity management To ensure compliance with all permits issued, whilst reviewing the policy and procedures and ensuring the appropriate training is provided for staff uniformity.
 Continue to seek Graffiti Hotspot Project Grants.
-Community safety Ensure town centres, open spaces and streets are welcoming and safe for the whole community to use, encourage and support activities that connect residents, businesses and visitors, as well as projects that activate public spaces and work collaboratively with key stakeholders and our community to help prevent crime.
-Parking and traffic management Ranger Services are required to ensure parking remains fair and equitable to all residents and visitors, uphold the local law in ensuring compliance is adhered to and also required to assist with traffic management at City events to ensure safety is the primary concern.
+Community safety To ensure the town centres, open spaces and streets are welcoming and safe for the whole community to use, encourage and support activities that connect residents, businesses and visitors, as well as projects that activate public spaces and to work collaboratively with key stakeholders and our community to help prevent crime.
+Parking and traffic management Ranger Services are required to ensure that parking remains fair and equitable to all residents and visitors, uphold the Local Law in ensuring that compliance is adhered to and also required to assist with traffic management at City events to ensure safety is the primary concern.
 Investigate electronic permit system for all non-parking permits.
-Animal control Maintain responsible pet ownership in accordance with the current legislation, also ensuring the City's parks and reserves are monitored for safe use by all patrons.
-Implement a cat trapping procedure and local law that complies with the Cat Act.
+Animal control To maintain responsible pet ownership in accordance with the current legislation, also ensuring the City's Parks and Reserves are monitored for safe use by all patrons.
+Implementation a Cat trapping procedure and Local Law that complies with the Cat Act.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT Review and upgrade the City's CCTV network, maintenance on cameras to ensure footage requests can be facilitated. \$50,000 \$50,000 \$50,000 \$50,000 Innovative and Accountable; Connected Community Continuous improvement of the City's parking management systems and infrastructure. ~ ~ ~ ~ Innovative and Accountable; Thriving Places Implement electronic parking permits, including integrating current technology being used within the City. ~ ~ ~ ~ Enhanced Environment; Accessible City; Innovative and Accountable; Connected Community; Thriving Places; Sensitive Design Implement actions within the Safer Vincent Plan. $\checkmark$ ✓ ✓ ~ Innovative and Accountable; Connected Community Laneway Lighting Program.
-Re efer to Four-Year Ca apital Works Progra Innovative and Accountable; Connected Community; Thriving Places
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment Review and upgrade the City's CCTV network, maintain maintenance on cameras to ensure footage requests can be facilitated. \$50,000 \$50,000 \$50,000 \$50,000 Innovative & Accountable; Connected Community Continuous improvement of the City's parking management systems and infrastructure.
+4 Ý • · Innovative & Accountable; Thriving Places Implement electronic parking permits, including integrating current technology being used within the City. • ~ • √ Enhanced Environment; Accessible City; Innovative & Accountable; Connected Community; Thriving Places; Sensitive Design Implement actions within the Safer Vincent Plan. · • ✓ ✓ Innovative & Accountable; Connected Community Laneway Lighting Program.
+Refer to 4 Year Capital Works Program (CWP) Annexure B Innovative & Accountable; Connected Community; Thriving Places